Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Wendy Buckingham / Creator, Life Coaching Professionally

 Many coaches have a challenge marketing themselves in order to get clients.
 They just want to coach!
-One solution is to take advantage of someone else's marketing expertise by getting listed with a life or executive coaching service that promotes and/or provides coaches to individuals and companies both in person and, more recently, online.
+One solution is to take advantage of someone else's marketing expertise by joining a coaching company that promotes and/or provides coaches to individuals and companies both in person and online.

 The clients of companies who use these services are usually medium to large businesses who choose to outsource their coaching needs rather than use internal coaches.

 There are some great and some not so good coaching providers, so be sure to check out any you are thinking of joining using the six things to know and questions to ask further down on this page.

 Coaching providers are quite different from the numerous directories where you are simply invited to enter your profile for no charge or a fee with no further help.
-Coaching providers actively support their coaches by either finding them coaching jobs or passing on genuine leads.
+Coaching providers actively support their coaches by either finding them coaching jobs or passing on genuine, quality leads.

-A company offering executive coaching to business will sometimes employ a team of appropriately qualified coaches either on contract or salary.
+A company offering executive coaching to business will sometimes employ a team of appropriately qualified coaches either on contract or salary that they hire out.

 These companies will usually require their coaches to have credible coaching credentials, a level of experience and indemnity insurance.
 They may also, but not always by any means, want you to work exclusively with them.

 The good news is that with the right well-established company, even if you are not actually an employee but work on contract, the chances of a good flow of executive coaching jobs is usually pretty good.

-The provider of coaching services promotes coaching and its stable of associated coaches on its website, listing their niche or speciality.
+The provider of coaching services promotes coaching and its stable of associated coaches on its website.
 The prospective client visiting the website chooses a preferred coach from that list

 You as the coach are then given the details to follow up with the prospect to check if you are a good match and close the deal.